 Mab snorted, dicing some pickled tomatoes into the onions.

-“Honestly, though, Mab,” Siri said, twirling the flower, feeling her hair grow a little longer at her curiosity.
+“Honestly, though, Mab,” Siri said, twirling the flower, feeling her hair shade a little bit red with curiosity.
 “I just don’t see what the problem is.
 Austre made the flowers, right?
 He put the colors on them, so they can’t be evil.
 I mean, we call him God of Colors, for heaven’s sake.”

-“Flowers ain’t evil,” Mab said, adding something that looked like grass to her concoctions.
+“Flowers ain’t evil,” Mab said, adding something that looked like grass to her concoction.
 “They’re quite good, assuming they’re left to grow where Austre put them.
 It’s when we use his things to make ourselves stand out from others that we get arrogant.
 We shouldn’t use Austre’s beauty to make ourselves more important.”

 “A flower doesn’t make me look more important.”

 “Oh?”
 Mab asked, adding the grass, tomatoes, and onions to one of her boiling posts.
-She banged the side of the pot with the flat of her knife, listening, then nodded to herself and began fishing down below for more vegetables.
+She banged the side of the pot with the flat of her knife, listening, then nodded to herself and began fishing below for more vegetables.

 “You tell me, child,” Mab said, voice muffled from beneath the counter.
 “You really mean to say that walking through the city with a flower like that didn’t draw attention to yourself?”